Victorian Medical Power of Attorney – Appointing Medical Treatment Decision Maker

 • Print the document.

-• Our cover letter sets out who and how to sign your Appointing Medical Treatment Decision Maker.
+• Our cover letter outlines who and how to sign your Appointing Medical Treatment Decision Maker.
 Also, telephone us for free legal advice as well.

 Step 4: Store the original signed Appointing Medical Treatment Decision Maker